cristiandullua/stock-portfolio/README.md

 - Implementing user authentication and secure data storage
 - Enhancing the UI/UX for a more intuitive user experience
 - Adding support for multiple portfolios and sorting/filtering options
+- Add the functionality to periodically update the stock prices